diyjac/SDC-P4/README.md

 ![Project Video Frame 1 Full Diagnostics](./output_images/harder_challenge_video_diagfull-frame1.png)

-#### 3.3.3 Lane Tracking
+#### 3.3.3 Lane-tracking

 Once we reach the beyond the first N frames then it becomes more interesting.
-The subsequent frames are still going through the **CameraCal** module which does the distortion correctin mentioned in section 3.2.2 and the **ImageFilter** module which performs image filtering from section 3.2.3.
+The subsequent frames are still going through the **CameraCal** module which does the distortion correction mentioned in section 3.2.2 and the **ImageFilter** module which performs image filtering from section 3.2.3.
 However, by now the lane tracking should be close to 100% confidence (see section 3.3.4, Confidence Calculations).
 So, now the **ProjectionManager** no longer needs to perform its line approximation to find its source points to transform the image from perspective view to 'birds-eye' view mentioned in section 3.2.4.
 Instead, it will start using the source points as it was discovered when the lane lines reached 100% confidence.
-As mentioned before, there are hooks for the **RoadManager** module to tweak the source points based on the appearant vertical location of the horizon and **vanishing point** as discovered by the **ImageFilter** module.
+As mentioned before, there are hooks for the **RoadManager** module to tweak the source points based on the apparent vertical location of the horizon and **vanishing point** as discovered by the **ImageFilter** module.

 ```
     # an attempt to dampen the bounce of the car and the road surface.